gloriacxl/ForeCA/README.md

 ```

 # Training
+If you want to train a model from scratch, the train script is as follows,
 ```python
 python train_ForeCA.py
 ```
+Here, **data_path** refers to the directory that contains your dataset along with its foreground masks.
+You can obtain it from here, or generate it yourself using other segmentation models.

 # Citation
 If you find this project helpful for your research, please consider citing this paper: